maly/bas80/README.md

 Return from subroutine.
 Expression value is, if used, returned as from function

+### ON expr GOTO l0[,l1...]

+Evaluate an expression and GOTO to n-th label.
+Indexed from 0, so if expr=0, then goto to l0, if expr=1 then goto to l1 etc. You can use up to 128 labels at once.
+If expr > num of labels, then no goto is performed.

+_ON takes only the lower part of expression value.
+So expr=256 is the same as expr=0._

+### ON expr GOSUB l0[,l1...]

+The same as ON expr GOTO, but this time it is calling a subroutine instead the jump.

 ### REM

 Remark.
 Compiler ignores everything after this keyword until the end of line.